twse/bobsgame-extras/OS2 Icon Collection/README.md

 * Netlabs: ftp://ftp.netlabs.org/pub/
 * OS/2 World: https://www.os2world.com/

 For full legal notices, contributor and translator lists, see the Extras page in the Bob's Game Wiki at the end of Legal Notices.md file on each software category.
-Some legal notices contains material which may not be suitable for young users (see WarpCfg for example).
+Some legal notices contain material which may not be suitable for young readers (see e.g. WarpCfg).
 Viewer discretion is advised.

 ## Translations of Legal Notices.md to other languages